jjmedinaariza/modelling_book/docs/08-regression_new.md

 Imagine, however, that now when I take the name of the city from the hat, you are also told how much unemployment there is in that city - so the value of the *unemployed* variable for the city that has been selected (for example 9).
 Imagine as well that you have the scatterplot that we produced earlier in front of you.
 Would you still go for the value of "six" (the mean) as your best guess for the value of the selected city?

-I certainly would not go with the overall mean or median as my prediction anymore.
+I certainly would not go with the overall mean or median as my prediction any more.
 If somebody said to me, the value *unemployed* for the selected respondent is 9, I would be more inclined to guess the mean value for the cities *with that level of unemployment* (the conditional mean), rather than the overall mean across all the cities.
 Wouldn't you?

 If we plot the conditional means we can see that the mean *log_viol_r* for cities that report an unemployment of 9 is around 6.5.
 So you may be better off guessing that.